 - Use of a hydrovac excavator which uses high-pressure water to break up hard soil and then remove the debris with suction.

 If your excavation project team includes newly hired staff, make sure they are trained properly on how to dig around utilities and are educated on equipment such as a utility locator to ensure they are following all safety guidelines before you dig on location within the property.
+Professionals will often have trainees work on “dummy” pipes and lines.

 Wrapping it Up: How to Locate Underground Utility Lines